 The advice that everyone gets when they are looking for a job or wanting to learn more in their industry is to attend networking events.
-If you are in this situation, it a great idea to attend an event.
-Now the big question is what happens next?
-Well, you probably know by now that there is more to […]
+If you are in this situation, it is a great idea to attend an event.
+Now the big question is, what happens next?
+Well, you probably know by now that there is more […]

 The advice that everyone gets when they are looking for a job or wanting to learn more in their industry is to attend networking events.
-If you are in this situation, it a great idea to attend an event.
-Now the big question is what happens next?
+If you are in this situation, it is a great idea to attend an event.
+Now the big question is, what happens next?